trek-view/corrupted-image-cleaner/README.md

 It has become clear that there is potential for videos and images to be corrupted on the camera for whatever reason (stitching issues, heat issue, etc)

-We can extract these when breaking videos into frames using ffmpeg https://github.com/trek-view/geovideo-to-geoframes/issues/2
+We can extract these when breaking videos into frames using ffmpeg.

 However, if user uploading timelapse photos, this check is not performed.